scriptrdotio/libraries/scripts/myfox/README.md

 - myfox/scenario: allows you to enable, play or disable predefined usage scenarios
 - myfox/test/tests: a list of all the objects and corresponding methods, for examples on how to use them.

-## Dependencies
-The current library requires you to use the [oauth2 utility library](https://github.com/scriptrdotio/libraries/tree/master/oauth2) regarding the acquisition of myfox authorization tokens for you or your users.

 ## How to use
 - Deploy the aforementioned scripts in your scriptr account, in a folder named "myfox"
 - Create a developer account and an application at [myfox](https://myfox.me/start)